jithinksunil/jithinksunil/README.md

 <h1>Hi👋, I'm Jithin K Sunil </h1>

-I am a MERN stack web developer.
-Completed my graduation in B-Tech Civil Engineering in 2019.
+I am a MERN stack web developer who completed my graduation with a B-Tech degree in 2019.

 As a web developer, I possess a strong understanding of the latest technologies and have completed numerous projects that demonstrate my proficiency.
 With a passion for coding and a desire for personal and professional growth, I am eager to leverage my skills to pursue opportunities for further growth and development as a developer